 Exemption of finals is an honor for students who have maintained satisfactory academic progress and have satisfactory attendance.
 Only final exams in College Prep and Honors classes are eligible for exemptions.
 Dual Enrollment and AP classes are not eligible for exemption.
 Any student who chooses to not take the AP exam will be required to take a final exam for the class.
 All students are required to take mid-term exams.
-Absences are counted on a class by class basis.
+For the purpose of determining exemption status, absences are counted on a class by class basis.

-Student in grades $6^{th} - 12^{th}$ are eligible to exempt a final exam if they meet both the grade and attendance requirement for exemption.
+Students in grades 6th - 12th are eligible to exempt a final exam if they meet both the grade and attendance requirement for exemption.

-Finals Exemptions criteria for students 6th through 11th grade:
+Finals exemption criteria for students in grades 6 through 12:

-- Students who have maintained an 90 or above average and no more than 6 unexcused absences for the school year. - Students who have maintained an 80 or above average and no more than 3 unexcused absences for the school year. - Semester long classes that have a final may be exempt if a student maintains an 80 or above average and no more than 3 absences within the Semester time period. - Tardies no more than 3 per semester on a class by class basis and/or no more than 3 per semester to Homeroom. - Seniors must maintain an 80 average and no more than 6 absences in the school year.
+- Students who have maintained a 90 or above average with no more than 7 total absences, 4 of which may be unexcused, for the entire school year. - Students who have maintained an 80 or above average with no more than 5 total absences, 2 of which may be unexcused, for the entire school year. - Semester long classes that have a final may be exempt if a student maintains an 80 or above average with no more that 3 absences, 2 of which may be unexcused, within the semester time period. - Tardies no more than 3 per semester on a class by class basis and/or no more than 3 per semester to Homeroom. - Seniors who have maintained an 80 average with no more than 6 total absences, 3 of which may be unexcused, for the entire school year.